Xandeers/Xandeers/README.md

 ### 👨‍💻: About Me :

-- 📚 I'm student at University of Claude Bernard Lyon 1 in the computeur science sector
+- 📚 I'm student at University of Claude Bernard Lyon 1 in the IT sector
 - 🔭 I’m currently working on developing my skills
 - 🌐 I’m currently learning the fundamentals of cybersecurity